+The thought may have crossed your mind recently if you are experiencing growing concerns for an aging loved one close to you.
 While it is no easy undertaking, there are many positives about providing care in your family.
-Concerns are common, and many are justified, but you may also have a few misconceptions on what it might actually be like.
-Before you decide, learn about the truth in caregiving.
+However, there are likely many concerns you have and many misconceptions about what it might be like.
+Before you make a decision, learn about the truth in caregiving.

-Fact: While this may have been true once, it no longer is.
+Fact: This is an outdated thought that might have once held true but no longer does.
 Today, 40% of caregivers are men.
 Additionally, caregivers are growing more prevalent among all age groups.
 Adult children are increasingly caring for parents or loved ones older than them, several spouses are caring for their loved ones of similar age, and now—more than ever—friends are stepping in to assume care responsibilities as well.
-Loved ones can stretch beyond a family!
+Loved ones can stretch beyond family!

 Fact: It may seem like the most attractive option to provide care yourself rather than pay someone else to do it.
 In a study surveying roughly 2,000 adults, only 40% of caregivers expect they will contribute financially to the care of a family member, but the reality is that 83% actually do.

-Family caregiving may be more affordable than relocating your family member to a nursing home, but there are still significant costs to expect.
-However, most family caregivers pay less than they would for a facility, even if they hire extra help.
+Family caregiving may be more affordable than relocating your family member to a nursing home, but there are still notable costs to expect.
+However, most family caregivers do pay less than they would for a facility, even if they hire extra help.

-Misconception: I must do it all on my own
+I have to do it all on my own

-Fact: It is important to use the extra resources at hand when providing care, beginning with family and friends who can easily step in to help.
-Even beyond that, there are other forms of assistance that can benefit caregivers without overstepping their role as the lead of care.
+Fact: There are several resources available to caregivers, beginning with family and friends who can easily step in to help.
+Even without those resources, other forms of assistance can benefit caregivers without overstepping their role as the lead of care.

 Respite care services can step in at any time for the amount of your choosing, from one day to another short-term plan of a few weeks.
 Visiting Angels’ services provide a compassionate, professional caregiver to alleviate some of the caregiver’s tasks when the caregiver needs a break.
 Caregiver burnout is very common, and a respite caregiver can allow the family caregiver to accomplish personal tasks, practice self-care, or even have a vacation.
 Caregiving is hard work, but you don’t ever have to do it alone.